On-Admission Transfer Credits (Newly-Admitted Transfer Students)

-- For information on how to interpret your Transfer Credit Assessment, please click here.
+- Information on how to interpret your Transfer Credit Assessment

 It is the responsibility of the student to be aware of and adhere to the academic regulations and degree requirements as stated in the Calendars.
 Once you have been admitted, please ensure that you have read and understood all of the degree requirements.
 Should you have any questions concerning the requirements for degree or program completion, please consult your College Registrar or Program Adviser.